chauhan-nitin/Kaggle-Shelter-Animal-Outcome/README.md

 where N is the number of animals in the test set, M is the number of outcomes, log is the natural logarithm, yij is 1 if observation i is in outcome j and 0 otherwise, and pij is the predicted probability that observation i belongs to outcome j.

-In this repository I've provided my approach towards the problem and how I've predicted the outcomes of various animals in the shelter.
+In this repository, I've provided my approach towards the problem and how I've predicted the outcomes of various animals in the shelter.